hanscat/CS4501/userStories.md

-##Project #3 User Stories
+## i Project #3 User Stories
   1. As a user, I want to maintain a watching list (favorite) so that I can keep track of the cars that I am interested in.
   2. As a user/buyer, I want to keep an interest list (certain color, brand and price) so that sellers may contact me if they have compatible offers.
   3. As a user/seller, I want to keep an inventory list so that potential buyers may see what I have.
   4. As  a user/buyer, I want to see detailed informations of the car so that I can determine if the price is reasonable or not.
   5. As a user/seller, I want to post the condition of the car (year, make, model, mileage) so that buyers can have better knowledge about the car.